 Even with several small fixes and this major update, there are still some frustrating problems and issues that you will need to deal with on watchOS 6.1.1.
 We’re hearing about some watchOS 6.1.1 bugs and problems during the update and after installing the update.

-This look at watchOS 6 problems focuses on the current issues and what we know about errors.
+This look at watchOS 6.1.1 problems focus on the current issues and what we know about errors.
 When possible we’ll show you how to fix watchOS 6 problems and what to do if you have an issue that isn’t fixed yet.
 We’ll let you know what is happening with new watchOS updates and important information about a watchOS 6 downgrade.

 If you see a red exclamation point on your Apple Watch, you aren’t alone.
 Thankfully you may be able to fix this by holding the side button and digital crown for 10 seconds to reboot the watch.
 We’re seeing a few reports of bad Apple Watch performance or battery life on watchOS 6.
 In some cases, this will fix itself after a restart or after a day.

 If you are already running watchOS 6, or if you are doing your research, you can read up on feedback and the experiences of other users.
 This will help you find specific issues that are linked to apps you use or the features you love.

 We have a full guide on the reasons you should install watchOS 6.1.1 and the reasons you shouldn’t.
 This is a good place to start, but you can go further to learn more about this update.

 We recommend checking out the Apple discussion forums, Twitter and YouTube to learn what other users are experiencing with watchOS 6.1.1.

 If you run into a major problem on your Apple Watch after installing watchOS 6.1.1 you may need to go to Apple for help, but you can fix many of these issues on your own.
 Before you take time out of your day to call Apple or go to a store, you can try some of these options.
 Here’s our guide to fix watchOS 6.1.1 problems.